csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

   - etc.
 - application software

-Some of the above are described later in more detail.
+IN what follows some of the above aspects are described in more detail.

-High performance computing resources and knowledge are an important asset for any modern society providing a competitive advantage for researchers and industry.